|Acrocanthosaurus tracks at the "Main" site, Dinosaur Valley State Park|

 When and How were the Tracks Formed?

-The early Cretaceous track beds in DVSP are dated by geologists as approximately 110 millions years old.
+The Lower Cretaceous track beds in DVSP are dated by geologists as approximately 112 millions years old.
 The original environment in which the tracks were made is usually reconstructed as a vast tidal flat or lagoon along the margin of a large shallow sea.
-The theropod dinosaurs which left their tracks there may have come to feed on other dinosaurs or shore animals, while the sauropods, whose tracks consistently occur in parallel trails, may have been on a migratory trek.
+The theropod dinosaurs which left their tracks there may have come to feed on other dinosaurs or small animals in the mud or shallow water, while most of the sauropods, whose tracks usually occur in parallel trails, indicating that they traveled in herds, and may have been on a migratory trek.
 Soon after the dinosaurs left their tracks in the moist limy mud, the track surfaces were gently buried with a somewhat different sediment.
 There they hardened and remained buried through geologic time until re-exposed in modern times by when overlying layers were removed by the action of the Paluxy river (and in some cases, human excavators).

 Trail of sauropod tracks,